paxton44/Read-Me-Generator-/README.md

-# Mitch's Professional Read Me Generator
+# Mitch Flood's Read Me Generator
 ## Description
-My project is designed to help coders write professional read me files with ease.
+This project allows anyone to use node.js to generate a professional read me file for any project.
+All you need to do is run npm i to install the nescessary dependencies to run the application.
+Then you open the index.js file in node and run the command node index.js
 ## Table of Contents
 [Installation](#Installation)
 [Usage](#Usage)